UniversalDependencies/docs/_pal/dep/conj.md

 dep:conj(pāduxšāy, zan-1)
 ~~~

 Coordination in Middle Persian is also semantically underspecified.
-This becomes easily apparent in the law book where one finds statements preceded by several conditions, which may or may not share identical participants.
-Some coordinated clauses form one single conditions (annotated as a conjunct), other coordinated clauses form a second condition (annotated as another subclause).
+This becomes apparent in the law book where one finds statements preceded by several conditions, which may or may not share identical participants.
+Some coordinated clauses form one single conditions (annotated as a `conjunct`), other coordinated clauses form a second condition (annotated as another subclause).
 In the latter case, Middle Persian tends to repeat the subjunctor but this does not seem to be obligatory.
 Thus, clause order matters and the logic of coordination differs ('and, as well' vs. 'also, in addition').
 Apparently, this logical difference is not important enough to receive a different structural or lexical representation in Middle Persian, even though it is likely that the intonation pattern differed.
 However, the manuscripts do not give any hints on that.

 - "If (he) does not agree to the good deed and (it is) not his by law, even if (they) are doing (it) for him, then (it) will not count in his favour."
 ~~~ sdparse